-The grading will be based on four assignments and a modelling project, which are designed to evaluate your competency in developing and using ABMs.
+The grading will be based on class participation, three assignments, an exam and a modelling project, which are designed to evaluate your competency in developing and using ABMs.
 The assignments will be spread throughout the semester.
-You will be working in groups of 2 or 3 for all these assignments and the project.
+You will be working in groups of 2 for all these assignments and the project.